 SA2.1 “Training” has worked on the creation experts’ network that would collaborate in provisioning and designing training activity.
 Apart of provisioning trainings the task focused work on designing and preparing framework to support trainers and training provisioning.

-SA2.2 “Technical User Support” focused efforts in setting up process for gathering and tracking user requirements.
+SA2.2 “Technical User Support” focused efforts in setting up a process for gathering and tracking user requirements.
 This preliminary work on structuring user support will result in next periods in more efficient and effective work performed by the activity.

 All Competence Centres in first 6 months delivered significant work forwards their objectives.
 Most of the work has been done around requirements gathering which will be the base for further development.